endurox-dev/endurox-python/README.rst

 Supported platforms
 -------------------

-Module is supported all platforms where Enduro/X runs, Python3 and C++11 is available.
+The module is supported by all platforms where Enduro/X runs, Python3 and C++11 are available.

 Installation process
 --------------------

-The following packages must be installed prior to installing Enduro/X Python module from sources:
+The following packages must be installed before installing the Enduro/X Python module from sources:

 - Enduro/X Core (binary downloads here https://www.mavimax.com) starting from version 8.0.6
 - pkg-config